 Two Debt Camel readers have asked questions about old-style student loans.
 These were loans taken out between 1990 and 1998, where the payments can’t be taken directly from your wages.
 They are also called mortgage-style or fixed-term loans.

-These old student loans will be written off when the last year’s loan is 25 years old, or a bit earlier for older students, see The Education (Student Loans) Regulations 1998 paragraph 12 for details.
-But that’s a few years off for most people and problems are cropping up now.
+These old student loans will be written off when the last year’s loan is 25 years old, or a bit earlier for older students, see The Education (Student Loans) Regulations 1998 Schedule 2, paragraph 12 for details.
+But that only happens if you are not behind with payments, eg if you have been validly deferring them.

 Mr J asked: